k-mktr/fedora-things-to-do/README.md

 - Added option to remove Fedora Flatpak repository and replace it with Flathub repository for better compatibility and stability
   - This addresses ongoing drama where the Fedora Flatpak repository can cause conflicts and instability
 - Added option to install RustDesk, a remote desktop software
+- Added option to install VeraCrypt, a free and open-source encryption software
 - Added caching for data loading to improve application performance
 - Improved search functionality in the sidebar for easier navigation
 - Enhanced the bonus scripts handling with better error management